Sterling edges up as Fed policy expectations peg back dollar

 Analysts said the European Commission's proposal to raise

-to the relative strength of its economy was also likely to cloud
+due to the relative strength of the British economy - was also

 Prime Minister David Cameron could come under pressure to